Your Trusted Source For

 When you finish your back swing and are going to return the back to the ball to make contact.
 This move is very important for any shot in golf. (except putting) You want to make sure that everything from your hips, arms and club are all moving together so that you can have great timing and hit a crisp shot.

 - Make sure you complete your backswing before you start your downswing.
-This is the only way you can stay in rhythm.
+It is easier to stay in rhythm.

-- Once completed, start turning your hips towards the target.
+- Once your backswing is completed, start turning your hips towards the target.
 The hips always start the downswing.
 This helps with making solid contact.

 - Make sure you don't leave your arms and club behind.
-This means that your arms and club have to follow your hips.
+This means that your arms and club have to move with your hips.
 If your hips move but your club stays frozen in place, your club will get off line and make poor contact with the ball.
+This often happens when we have too much tensionj in our arms and hands.

-- If you start your arms first without moving your hips...you will be very inconsistent with your contact.
-Your timing will be off.
+- If you start your arms first without moving your hips...you will be very inconsistent with your contact and you will likely hit behind the ball.

 Getting the right sequence takes practice but is critical in making consistent contact with the ball.
 It is only when you make consistently solid contact that you can become a great player of pitch shots.
 Better pitches means shorter putts which leads to lower scores.